deNBI/cloud-user-docs/wiki/security.md

 which allows any incoming traffic from VMs which also use the project's **default** security group.

-#### Security groups and instance firewalls
+#### Openstack security groups and instance firewalls

-Using security groups as a firewall is relatively easy and convenient compared to most on-machine firewall solutions available (`iptables/nftables`, `ufw`, etc.), but there might be situations in which a combination of both is useful for some use cases.
+Using security groups as a firewall is relatively easy and convenient compared to most on-machine firewall solutions available (`iptables/nftables`, `ufw`, etc.), but there might be situations in which a combination of both is useful/adviced.
 Dynamic configurations (such as with `fail2ban`) and other advanced firewall configurations (rate-limiting, counters, packet validation, port-knocking, source port filtering, etc.) can't be realized with security groups, so combining both can be a viable option to achieve additional redundancy and advanced configurations for your instances.
-We recommend relying on (Openstack) security groups for the vast majority of your firewall needs and falling back to instance internal firewall tooling if you really need it.
+We recommend relying on security groups for the vast majority of your firewall needs and adding instance internal firewall tooling for redundancy and additional features.

 #### Determine your institution's IP address range and convert it to CIDR notation